 Resveratrol is found in grapes and red wine, but getting enough of this compound can be difficult unless you supplement it.

-Around 24 – 72 hours after the last dose of washed virgin olive oil, 12 of the 30 patients showed a negative result.
+In one study, 30 patients who had been tested positive for the infection received about 30 grams of olive oil for 14 days.
+Around 24 – 72 hours after the last dose of washed virgin olive oil, 12 of the 30 patients showed a negative H. pylori result.
 However, after 4-6 weeks, only 8 of the 30 still had a negative result.

-So your results may be better with continued use of polyphenol-rich extra virgin olive oil.
+Your results may be better with continued use of polyphenol-rich extra virgin olive oil.

+#9.
 Turmeric and Ginger

 Both come from the same family and have shown (in vitro) to have significant antibacterial effects against different strains of H. Pylori.

-- Green tea (Sencha or matcha)
+- Green tea (sencha or matcha)

 - Ginger powder – 1 teaspoon